getethos/ethos-design-system/README.md

 $ git push origin v1.2.3            # push tag v1.2.3
 $ git push -d origin v1.2.3         # delete tag v1.2.3 remotely
 ```

+## Design patterns

+#### JS concepts

+- The repo is set up to import individual components, which then in turn import their own scss modules.
+- Preference for hooks and functional components over classes.
+- Preference for proptypes validation over typescript and .d.ts files.
+- Please try to avoid using `<Media>` and `<Spacer>` components for now, they will be deprecated soon.
+For media queries, import `@include` rules from the media scss file as described below.

+#### CSS/SCSS concepts

+- CSS variables are the core of styling in the EDS.
+  - All CSS variables are available on all pages in both monorepo and cms; they are the single source of truth for brand colors, breakpoints, and other commonly reused bits of css.
+- The EDS is (to an extent) designed as a set of immutable components in terms of interior JS logic as well as styling.
+New styling of existing components should be handled by PR's on the EDS, not by writing local overrides in files.
+Due to the generated hashed classnames from scss modules, it is almost impossible to sidestep styling rules of the EDS repo from monorepo or cms.
+- We encourage a limited subset of SCSS features for the EDS.
+  - The primary reason for using scss is for the [nesting syntax](https://sass-lang.com/guide#topic-3).
+  - The secondary reason for using scss is to import @include statements from the media scss file for reusable media queries, like this:
+    - `@import '~ethos-design-system/src/components/Media/Media.scss';`
+    - `@include for-phone-and-tablet {`
+  - CSS variables don't always work nicely with scss; we have a preference for calc over scss math operations.
+    - Example of complex math with calc and css variables: `calc(calc(var(--hundred) + var(--hundred)) * 1px)` (where --hundred is set to the number "100" (no px).